koii-network/ezsandbox/Lesson 2/PartIII.md

 TASKS="hLt4w79EqmMeWj6FNZKgkf4ZqYWaMWUpSNxnPzvnwHL" //Your task's ID
 ```

-6. If you've previously deployed your task, you'll need to navigate to `dist` and rename `main.js` to `<YOUR CID>.js`, where your CID is the executable's CID you saved!
+6. If you've previously deployed your task, you'll need to navigate to the `dist` folder and rename `main.js` to `<YOUR CID>.js`.
+In this case, your CID is the executable's CID you saved!

 ## Using Docker